Nikhiljain180/DocuMind-AI/CHECKPOINT.md

 ---

-## ✅ Checkpoint 9: Document Upload UI
+## ✅ Checkpoint 9: Document Upload UI - COMPLETE

 **When to commit**: After creating file upload component and connecting to backend upload API.